olaals/knowvember-2025-kubernetes/tasks/task-0-local-k8s-and-build-images/README.md

 Installing local Kubernetes cluster with docker desktop is the preferred method in this tutorial as it is very easy and comes with kubectl CLI.

+If you have not installed kubernetes from docker-desktop before:

 To enable Kubernetes in Docker Desktop:
 - 1: Open the GUI
 - 2: Click on the gear icon in the upper right corner
 - 3: Click on the "Enable Kubernetes" toggle.
 Just leave everything as default.
-- 4: Click "Apply" in the lower right corner.
+- 4: Click "Apply & Restart" in the lower right corner.
 - 5: Wait until it says "Running" under "Cluster"
 - 6: Open a new terminal and check that you are able to run ``kubectl version``